We are a forward progressive port agency situated in New Plymouth servicing the Port of Taranaki and all other major ports in New Zealand.

 Phoenix Shipping have the ability to attend to any port agency requirements you may have.
 We also provide worldwide general containerised shipping services.

 Please feel free to contact us for rates and current shipping schedules.
 Phoenix Shipping looks forward to working with you, on any shipping requirements you may have.

-Minimize delays, ability to turnaround vessels as quickly as possible and to minimize cost, these are 3 very good reasons why Phoenix Shipping should be your Port Agency Representative.
+Minimise delays, ability to turnaround vessels as quickly as possible and to minimise cost.
+There are three very good reasons why Phoenix Shipping should be your Port Agency Representative.

 Confidentiality with the ability to getting the job done.

-Phoenix Shipping will greet and meet all crew at the airport to assist with transportation to the vessel or hotel. this also applies for crew departing the vessel to airport or hotel.
+Phoenix Shipping will meet all crew to assist with any transport requirements to or form the vessel.
+This also applies for crew departing the vessel to airport or hotel.

 Our connections both locally and globally allow us to handle your cargo anywhere in the world, the bigger the better.

-Our staff have over 30 years’ experience in the shipping and offshore industry, we have the ability to pull a very experienced team to ensure we meet customers’ requirements for all your shipping/offshore projects.
+With over 30 years’ experience in the shipping and offshore industry, we have the ability to pull together a very skilled team to ensure all customers project requirements are met.

-Having the right people in the right place insure we meet your demands.
-Once again our strength come from our experience in this industry to make sure you receive your goods in a timely manner.
+Having the right people in the right place ensure we meet your demands.
+Once again our strength comes from our experience in this industry to make sure you receive your goods in a timely manner.

 Legal definition of ship’s husbandry service